Stegoceras: 21st century developments

 In 2016, Williamson and Stephen L. Brusatte restudied the holotype of S. novomexicanum and found that the paratypes did not belong to the same taxon as the holotype, and that all the involved specimens were juveniles.
 Furthermore, they were unable to determine whether the holotype specimen represented the distinct species S. novomexicanum, or if it was a juvenile of either S. validum or Sphaerotholus goodwini, or another previously known pachycephalosaur.
 In 2016, Jasinski and Sullivan defended the validity of S. novomexicanum; they agreed that some features used to diagnose the species were indicative of a sub-adult stage, but presented additional diagnostic features in the holotype that distinguish the species.
 They also pointed out some adult features, which may indicate heterochrony (difference in timing of ontogenetic changes between related taxa) in the species.
 They conceded that the paratypes and other assigned specimens differed from the holotype in having more highly domed skulls, instead referring to them as cf. S. novomexicanum (difficult to identify), but found it likely they all belonged to the same taxon (with the assigned specimens being adults), due to the restricted stratigraphic interval and geographic range.
+Dyer and colleagues found that the S. novomexicanum holotype could be an immature Sphaerotholus goodwini, because the proposed unique traits of S. novomexicanum disappeared through ontogeny in S. validum.

+In 2024, a specimen of Stegoceras from the Aguja Formation was described, and assigned to Stegoceras based on morphometric analyses.
+It was a juvenile, very comparable to juveniles of S. validum, but different in some aspects.
+They considered it a possible representative of a new southern species of Stegoceras, but not S. novomexicanum, since the study concluded it was very dissimilar from other Stegoceras specimens and therefore probably not referable to Stegoceras.
+The description also included the holotype of the dubious species Texacephale langstoni in its morphometric analysis, where it was also found to be very similar to S. validum but not to the extent to which the authors of the study outright referred it to that species.
+Nevertheless, the authors of the study considered that the holotype of Texacephale was probably an adult specimen of the genus Stegoceras.